-Other channels needed to support your inbound efforts are, email marketing and conversational tools.
+Other channels needed to support your inbound efforts are email marketing and conversational tools.

 Fortunately, almost all businesses can plan and execute an incredibly successful inbound marketing campaign.
-However, if you offer emergency services, such as water restoration, plumbing, or offer a service that doesn’t have a consideration process, maybe inbound marketing isn’t the right strategy for you.
+However, if you offer emergency services, such as water restoration, plumbing, or provide a service that doesn’t have a consideration process, maybe inbound marketing isn’t the right strategy for you.

 If you’re looking to breaking into new customer segments, build brand awareness, drive business revenue, and showcase your company as an expert in the field, then establishing digital inbound marketing initiatives for your company is the way to go!
-The important thing to note is, there needs to be a consideration process on the consumer’s part to really reap the benefits of inbound.
+The critical thing to note is, there needs to be a consideration process on the consumer’s part to reap the benefits of inbound.

 Inbound marketing is a great way to humanize your business in an era led by technology, providing consumers with opportunities to connect, learn, and communicate, and resolve their needs.